How To Book BUDDY GUY For Your Event!

 searing recordings that he did for Chess Records from 1960-1967.

-in Lettsworth, Louisiana, George Guy spent time playing with "Big
+in Lettsworth, Louisiana, Buddy Guy spent time playing with "Big

 Poppa" John Tilley and Baton Rouge harpist Raful Neal before moving